How many Stanley Cups does Sidney Crosby have

 Sidney Crosby Career

 Sidney was on the path to greatness right from a tender age.
-From the onset, he had been dominating every hockey game he played.
-His influence and impact on the Pittsburgh Penguins are major reasons they have won 5 Stanley Cups.
+He had been outplaying everyone in every hockey game from the start.
+Major factors in the Pittsburgh Penguins’ five Stanley Cup victories include his influence and impact on the team.

 Here is a little history about the legendary NHL star, Sid The Kid.